billmdevs/bbserv/README.md

 transparent manner.
 In order to do so, raw data, e.g. coming from an incoming network connection, is passed to a builder function, which encapsulates the knowledge of how to create Command Objects.

+After implementing and testing the undo feature.
+I realized it is a bit tricky because you need to provoke some exceptional situation at the point when PRECOMMIT has already been acknowledged.
+E.g. by deleting lines from the bbfile, which would let REPLACE fail or kill a bbserv instance before it replies SUCCESS to COMMIT, which you can do manually if you started it with '-d'.
+I figured I should mention that.